As far as scrumptious guilty pleasures go, they don’t come much sweeter or more indulgent than donuts.

 You might feel that same chill down your spine if you find your dog has knocked a bag of donuts free from the kitchen counter and has buried his or her head into the spilled sugary goodness within.

-Firstly, were these donuts chocolate, or in some way flavoured with it?
+Firstly, were these donuts chocolate, or in some way flavored with it?
 If so, you’re advised to seek the assistance of your vet – the same if you know the donuts have been sweetened with xylitol, the artificial sweetener that is toxic to dogs.

 In other cases though, you’re instead likely to find that your dog is going to have a frenzied sugar rush, followed by a harsh sugar crash in which he or she will be grumpy and unresponsive, and then finally quite the unpleasant tummy upset.